 ¡Además Square está proveyendo procesadores para tarjetas de crédito gratuito!

-Shout out to these two small businesses that participate in the July program launch.
+Shout out to these two small businesses that have launched their e-commerce sites through this program.
 Click their logos to see their Square Online Sites!

-¡Felicitaciones a estos dos negocios pequeños de este programa en julio.
-Haga clic en los logos a ver sus páginas e-commerce en Square!
+Felicitaciones a estos dos negocios pequeños que han creado sus páginas e-commerce por este programa. ¡Haga clic en los logos a ver sus páginas!